owozsh/myopia/README.md

 This theme was only tested on Gnome 3.6+.

-For blur support, install the 'blur-provider' gnome extension.
+For blur support, install the 'blur-provider' gnome extension (Only for X11).
 It doesn't work properly yet, but it looks good :)

 ## Installation